swat-ds/datasets/manumissions/README.md

 ## What is a manumission?
 A manumission is a formal document that promises to free an enslaved person.
 Most manumissions follow a similar formula:
+- Name of enslaver(s)
-- Name of enslaver, place of residence of enslaver
+- Place of residence of enslaver(s)
-- Acknowledgment of the immoraity of slaver
+- Acknowledgment of the immoraity of slavery according to Quaker values
 - Names, ages, and assumed gender of the enslaved
 - When the enslaved will be free
 - Date of signature
-- Signatures of witnesses
+- Signatures of witness(es)
 - Signature of enslaver(s)

 No two manumission are exactly alike, but most follow some order of these guidelines.
 In many cases, some manumissions will be missing information (most often about the enslaved people).
 Additionally, enslavers will often keep ownership over minors until they reach the age of 21 for men or 18 for women.
 It is important to note that while a manumission is a promise of freedom, it is entirely possible that said freedom was not fully given immediately.